-Know that as of this date, it is not medically advised for women to use the pill to manipulate menstrual cycles and have any less than four periods (or, more accurately on the pill, withdrawal bleeds) each year.
-There are still no long-term studies on doing even that, and if you're a very young woman, to my knowledge, there aren't actually any studies at ALL that have been done on young women per doing menstrual suppression.
+Know that as of this date, it is not medically advised for people who menstruate to use the pill to manipulate menstrual cycles and have any less than four periods (or, more accurately on the pill, withdrawal bleeds) each year.
+There are still no long-term studies on doing even that, and if you're a very young person who menstruates, to my knowledge, there aren't actually any studies at ALL that have been done on young people per doing menstrual suppression.
 Several women's medical organizations, like the Centre for Menstrual Cycle and Ovulation Research, expressly advise against it, for several smart reasons.

 Likely, that discharge is due to how you've been using the pill.

 If you had any hymenal changes (your reference to broken cherries), that would not usually cause anything but a little bleeding or spotting for a day or so, if even that, since that's only a very thin membrane.
-Too, that wouldn't change discharges, since those come from an internal source, and the hymen is external.
-If your bleeding was hymenal, you'd be able to touch the edges of your vaginal opening where the hymen is tethered, and discover the blood there, separate from discharge.
+Too, that wouldn't change discharges, since those come from an internal source, and the hymen (more accurately called the vaginal corona) is external.
+If your bleeding was from your vaginal corona you'd be able to touch the edges of your vaginal opening where the corona is located, and discover the blood there, separate from discharge.

 Some sexually transmitted infections can cause blood-tinged discharges, but if it's solidly brownish, that is more likely due, again, to the way you've taken your pills.

 I'm not surprised you didn't start a withdrawal bleed right away: not only do many people not start that on the first day of placebos, but given you've been what is likely spotting so much, you may not have a full withdrawal bleed in you just yet, exactly.